ABWEBIT/web-components/docs/web-components.md

 ## Basics

 The class name of a web component must start with a capital letter, like any regular JavaScript class. (example: WebComponent)\
-The class WebComponent must extend HTMLElement to become a custom element instead of a plain JavaScript class.
+The class "WebComponent" must extend HTMLElement to become a custom element instead of a plain JavaScript class.
 ```javascript
 class WebComponent extends HTMLElement{}
 ```